 Decrease your power settings

-Sometimes, when you are vaping on a high-power setting, your coils get all dried up too quickly.
+Sometimes, when you are vaping on high-power settings on high capacity vape batteries, your coils can get all dried up too quickly.
 However, vaping on high wattage can help you produce thicker clouds than that of vaping on lower power setting.
 So, you will have to keep changing the coils to ensure that burnt flavor doesn’t come in your mouth.
 Or simply you can lower down the wattage as its pros overshadow the cons.
 Decreasing the power not only saves your delicious e liquid but also keeps your coils well-soaked for vaping.

 More use of Propylene Glycol